AssaSch/openpiv-saas/README.md

 # openpiv-saas
-developed and tested on ubunto 18.04
+developed and tested on ubuntu 18.04

 ## installation:
 ### javascript dependencies: